Itarow/XSS-tool/README.md

 # XXS-tool
-Wild card XSS - dev ny Itarow and W00dy
+Wild card XSS - dev by Itarow and W00dy